 Get the child examined by your general physician or the nearest hospital as soon as possible after the fit stops.

 - If the fit lasts longer than five minutes, it is best to call an ambulance.
 Medication may be needed at this point to stop the fit.

 Get Emergency Medical Care if:

 - the seizure lasts within the 5-minute range

 - the seizure involves a specific part of the body instead of the whole body

-- has trouble breathing or become pale or bluish
+- the child has trouble breathing or becomes pale or bluish

-- the child is unresponsive or a weak response
+- the child is unresponsive or has a weak response

 - there is another seizure within the next 24 hours